textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 <a href="./">Home</a>
 ~~~

 ...somewhere in the `<body>` and save.
-Now open the `default` page template by clicking its link in the list, and add...
+Now open the `default` page template by selecting its link in the list, and add...

 ~~~ html
 <a href="./?s=page2">Page 2</a>